mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^noplan]: I'm not really sure what my plan was.
 If I had done a crime, what was I gonna do, not report the passport number being publicly available?

-During this time, I didn't tell a soul what I'd done.
+During this time, I didn't tell anyone what I'd done.
 I asked if any laws would be broken if "someone" had "logged into a website with someone's publicly-posted password and found the personal information of a former politician".
 Do you see how that's not even a lie?
-I'm starting to see how lawyers do it.[^clever]
+I'm starting to see how lawyers do it.

-[^clever]: This sounds like maybe I'm doing something remotely clever by not confessing my potential(?) crimes, but I also did this simultaneously while emailing explicit details of my activities to the Australian Government.
+This sounds like maybe I'm doing something remotely clever by not confessing my potential(???) crimes, but we will see in the next section that I also did this while simultaneously emailing explicit details of my activities to the Australian Government.

-#### "Oh you've been given the run around": Calling Legal Aid places
+#### Calling Legal Aid places

 First I call the state government's Legal Aid number.
 They tell me they don't _do that_ here, and I should call another Legal Aid place named something slightly different.
 The second place tells me they don't _do that_ either, and I should call the First Place and "hopefully you get someone more senior".
 I call the First Place again, and they say "oh you've been given the run around!".
 You see where this is going.